Why Is Scholarship Important?

-Scholarship is largely to do with currency – that is being able to demonstrate that we are informed, reflective and that what we do is relevant to both our profession and the students we teach.
+Scholarship has largely to do with currency – that is being able to demonstrate that we are informed and reflective and that what we do is relevant to both our profession and the students we teach.

 The Higher Education Regulator (TEQSA) has mandated scholarship as one of a number of threshold standards that is expected of teaching staff or those supervising teaching staff.
 The 2021 Threshold Standards that are primarily concerned with scholarship are contained in Part A (Standards for Higher Education) and these include -

 3.1.2 - scholarship informs course design - the content and learning activities of a course of study engage with advanced knowledge and inquiry);

 3.2.3 - teaching staff maintain knowledge of their field of teaching through continuing scholarship; teaching and assessment principles are contemporary and relevant to the discipline).